Personalized children’s books and animation that help families explain donor conception with clarity, warmth, and care.

 Dr. Hutton M. Kearney

-Director Hereditary Genomics
+Director Hereditary Genomics Mayo Clinic

 From the very beginning, the child-friendly language was so beautiful.
 I love how this story is told from Maisie's pov.
 It shows her questioning nature, and her moms are open and kind when talking about how she came to be.
 It emphasizes the importance of sperm donors while also acknowledging that the way you are raised can be just as important as genetics.
 The discussion questions in the back also provide a helpful way to talk about the story with children.